DeepBaksuVision/You_Only_Look_Once/Readme.md

 - visdom (for visualization training process)
 - wandb (for visualization training process)

-NOTICE: different versions of Pytorch package have different memory usages.
+NOTICE: different versions of PyTorch package have different memory usages.

 ## How to use
 ### Training on PASCAL VOC (20 classes)